aiokitchen/aiomisc/docs/source/services.rst

 Services
 ========

-``Services`` is abstraction to help organize lots of different tasks in one process.
+``Services`` is an abstraction to help organize lots of different tasks in one process.
 Each service must implement ``start()`` method and can implement ``stop()`` method.

-Service instance should be passed to the ``entrypoint``, and will be started after event loop has been created.
+Service instance should be passed to the ``entrypoint``, and will be started after the event loop has been created.

 .. note::